danmunz/recipes/quick-chicken-vindaloo.md

 ## Instructions
 1. Place the ghee and aromatics in a cold nonstick pan on the stove.
 Put the pan on medium heat.
 2. Once the ghee has melted and the aromatics are gently sizzling, cook for 2-3 minutes until fragrant.
 3. Add, chicken, potatoes, onion, and any other vegetables you're using.
-Salt to taste.
+Salt lightly.
 Cook for 10 minutes until chicken browns and potato starts to soften.
 4. Add tomato paste, sugar and additional spices.
 Cook for 2-3 minutes, stirring to let the paste get incorporated and spices get toasted.
 5. Add the vinegar and chicken stock.
 Simmer on medium-high heat until liquid is mostly dissolved and the vindaloo has taken on a thicker, stew-like consistency.
 Stir occasionally.
 6. Season to taste.
 Serve over warm jasmine rice.